 Using Collaborative Practice To Have A Great Divorce

-The Collaborative Law process consists of each party hiring their own attorney to represent his or her interests in the family law matter.
-The attorneys and parties all work together to identify issues, exchange information, and negotiate a fair and balanced settlement of the issues presented in their family law case.
-The attorneys and parties work together to achieve a settlement that is in the best interest of the entire family unit, in a confidential, respectful manner.
-It is very important that the attorneys chosen are skilled and trained in the Collaborative Practice model.
+The Collaborative Divorce process is a team approach to Divorce.
+Each party has their own Collaborative attorney to represent his or her interests, and the Team works together as a to identify issues, exchange information, and negotiate a fair and balanced settlement of the issues presented in their family law case.
+The Team's goal is to achieve a settlement that is in the best interest of the entire family unit, in a confidential, respectful manner.
+It is very important that the attorneys chosen are skilled and trained in the Collaborative Divorce model.
 The clients and the attorneys agree, in writing, that they will not go to court and they will work together to reach a settlement with the assistance of their attorneys.
 In the event that the negotiations fail, the attorney involved are prohibited from representing either party in Court.

 The Collaborative Process is confidential and allows the parties to remain in control of the outcome.
 The process often employs the use of divorce coaches, financial neutrals and child specialists, when necessary, to assist and guide the parties through the process.

-Collaborative law has several advantages over traditional litigation.
+A Collaborative Divorce has several advantages over traditional litigation.
 In a Collaborative Case, the parties are able to maintain confidentiality of their intimate family matters and have greater control over the process, rather than giving up control to the court system.
-In addition, collaborative practice encourages involves a number of different people working together toward the same goal: to achieve a reasonable and balanced settlement that meets the needs of all of the affected parties, including the children.
+In addition, the collaborative process offers significant support to the parties to help them explore and understand the issues in their divorce and brainstorm different options to reach a fair and balanced settlement that meets the needs of all of the affected parties, including the children.

 Some of the professionals that may be employed in a Collaborative Practice Case are: